dganbold/deep_reinforcement_learning/MADDPG/Tennis/docs/Report.md

 </p>

 ## Description
-In this project, implemented Deep Deterministic Policy Gradient (DDPG) algorithm based on following papers with [PyTorch](https://www.pytorch.org/) and applied to continuous control environment, where the goal is agent is to maintain its position at the target location for as many time steps as possible.
+In this project, implemented Multi-Agent Deep Deterministic Policy Gradient (MADDPG) algorithm based on following papers with [PyTorch](https://www.pytorch.org/) and applied to multi-agent continuous control environment, where the goal is each agent is to keep the ball in play.

 - Continuous control with deep reinforcement learning [[arxiv]](https://arxiv.org/abs/1509.02971)
 - Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments [[arxiv]](https://arxiv.org/abs/1706.02275)